nmbr73/Shaderfuse/README.md

 # Installation

+:bomb::bomb::bomb: **With v19.1 the installation of this project will not work anymore in any of the free variants of BMD's software.**

 Make sure to read, understand and respect the [LICENSE](LICENSE) information: As we do run some shady scripts that make changes to your system you need to know that in particular absolutely no warranties are made and all of this is completely at your own risk!